GuthikondaRamachandra/EnergyDataAnalytics/README.md

 ```
 .
 ├── EnergyTrendAnalysis.py               # Main pipeline code for extraction and transformation
-├── config.json               # Configuration file for URL and save path
+├── config.json               # Configuration file for URL and save path(at present its hardcoded - to be Implemeted)
 └── README.md                 # Instructions and details about the solution
 ```